-4.2.1 Compositions
+4.2.4 Compositions

-The Composition concept in the openEHR EHR originated from the the Transaction concept of the GEHR project [21], [22], [23], [24], which was based on the concept of a unit of information corresponding to the interaction of a healthcare agent with the EHR.
-It was originally designed to satisfy the following needs (which include the well-known ACID characteristics of transactions [8]):
+The main data of the EHR is found in its Compositions.
+The Composition concept in the openEHR EHR originated from the Transaction concept of the GEHR project [24], [25], [26], [27], which was based on the concept of a unit of information corresponding to the interaction of a healthcare agent with the EHR.
+It was originally designed to satisfy the following needs (which include the well-known ACID characteristics of transactions [10]):

-- · durability: the need for a persistent unit of information committal in the record; - atomicity: the need for a minimal unit of integrity for clinical information, corresponding to a minimal unit for committal, transmission and security; - · consistency: the need for contributions to the record to leave the record in a consistent state; - isolation: the need for contributions to the record by simultaneous users not to interfere with each other; - indelibility: the requirement that information committed to the record be indelible in order to support later investigations, for both medico-legal and process improvement purposes, and the consequent requirement to be able to access previous states of the record; - modification: the need for users to be able to modify EHR contents, in order to correct errors or update previously recorded information (e.g. current medications, family history); and - traceability: the need to record adequate auditing information at committal, in order to provide clinical and legal traceability.
+- durability: the need for a persistent unit of information committal in the record; - atomicity: the need for a minimal unit of integrity for clinical information, corresponding to a minimal unit for committal, transmission and security; - consistency: the need for contributions to the record to leave the record in a consistent state; - isolation: the need for contributions to the record by simultaneous users not to interfere with each other; - indelibility: the requirement that information committed to the record be indelible in order to support later investigations, for both medico-legal and process improvement purposes, and the consequent requirement to be able to access previous states of the record; - modification: the need for users to be able to modify EHR contents, in order to correct errors or update previously recorded information (e.g. current medications, family history); and - traceability: the need to record adequate auditing information at committal, in order to provide clinical and legal traceability.

-The Transaction concept has since been renamed to "Composition", which is the name of the equivalent concept in the current CEN EN13606, and it has been expanded and more formally defined in openEHR in two ways.
+The Transaction concept was later been renamed to "Composition", which is the name of the equivalent concept in the current CEN EN13606, and it has been expanded and more formally defined in openEHR in two ways.
 Firstly, the idea of a unit of committal has been formalised by the openEHR model of change control (see the openEHR Common Information Model); how this applies to the EHR and compositions is described below.
 Secondly, the informational purpose of a Composition is no longer just to contain data from a passing clinical event such as a patient contact, but also to capture particular categories of clinical data which have long-lived significance, such as problem and medication lists.